aquilesC/aquiles.me/content/essays/LinkedIn/23-11-24_Doing things better.md

 ---
-status: draft
+status: published
-published_on: None
+published_on: 24-11-2023
 ---
-📈 If you can do something 10% better every week, by the end of the year you'll have a solution 100 times better.
+📈 If you do something 10% better every week, by the end of the year you'll have a solution 100 times better.

 That's the power of compounding actions.
 When you set up a team around an idea, you should strive to align them around a common purpose: do things better every week.